anttonalberdi/hilldiv2/README.md

         theme_classic() +
         theme(legend.position="bottom", legend.box="vertical")
 ```
-The above code will result in the below NMDS ordination:
+The above code will result in the below NMDS ordination.
+Samples from population 1 differ considerably from samples in the other two populations, although some degree of separation is still observed between populations 2 and 3.
  ![NMDS ordination of neutral diversities of q=1](/images/nmds.png)

 The results look slightly different when phylogenetic Hill numbers are used.
-Populations 2 and 3 are not separated as well as in the previous analysis.
+Populations 2 and 3 are not separated as well as in the previous analysis, probably because the differences between both populations were driven by phylogenetically related taxa.
 ```r
 hill_pair_dis <- hillpair(data=counts[,-c(12,16,19)],q=1,tree=tree)
 ```
  ![NMDS ordination of phylogenetic diversities of q=1](/images/nmds2.png)

  The results look very different when neutral Hill numbers of q=0 (richness) are used instead.
 When relative abundances are not taken into account, the population structure is lost.
+This example highlights the importance of using multiple combinations of Hill numbers to understand the diversity structure of samples and populations.
  ```r
 hill_pair_dis <- hillpair(data=counts[,-c(12,16,19)],q=0)
  ```